Shift equivalences through the lens of Cuntz-Krieger algebras: Shift equivalence and Cuntz-Pimsner algebras

 \item $A$ has no zero rows if and only if $G_A$ has no sinks, if and only if $X(A)$ has an injective left action.

 \item $A$ has no zero columns if and only if $G_A$ has no sources, if and only if $X(A)$ is full.

 \end{enumerate}

-So we see that in order to apply Theorem \ref{t:down-and-up} to $X(A)$, we must verify that $A$ is over a countable set $V$, has finite summing rows and is essential.
-In this case, Theorem \ref{t:down-and-up} shows that the existence of an equivariant stable isomorphism between graph C*-algebras $C^*(G_A)$ and $C^*(G_B)$ is the same as the existence of a strong Morita equivalence of the Pimsner dilations $X(A)_{\infty}$ and $X(B)_{\infty}$.
+So we see that in order to apply Theorem \ref{t:down-and-up} to $X(A)$, we must verify that $A$ is over a countable set $V$, has finitely supported rows and is essential.
+In this case, Theorem \ref{t:down-and-up} shows that the existence of an equivariant stable isomorphism between graph C*-algebras $C^*(G_A)$ and $C^*(G_B)$ coincides with the existence of a strong Morita equivalence of the Pimsner dilations $X(A)_{\infty}$ and $X(B)_{\infty}$.